 Electronic dictionary (e-dictionary) is essentially the electronic version of the paper dictionary.
 Some of the paper dictionaries used in school are the Cassell's French English Dictionary by J.H.
 Douglas (2003), Collins Easy Learning French by HarperCollins (2006) and the RON French-English Picture Dictionary by Ossai R.N.
 (2020).
 E-dictionary has been found to be more advantageous due to the essential features such as the high storage facilities and the ability to operate at a high speed.
 The notion of electronic dictionary can be classified into three namely: e-dictionary as a tool, functions of the e-dictionary and the e-dictionary strategy.
 E-dictionary as a tool refers to the different types of e-dictionary such as e-dictionary apps for mobile telephones and computers, and the online dictionaries.
-Functions of the e-dictionary refers to what it does such as the multi-word search and hyperlinks, while the e-dictionary strategy is the process used to carry out specific tasks or activities in order to obtain set objectives.
+Functions of the e-dictionary refers to what it does such as the multi-word search, hyperlinks while the e-dictionary strategy is the process used to carry out specific tasks or activities in order to obtain set objectives.

 Lexicographers admit the great potentials of e-dictionary.
 Gilles-Maurice de Schryver (2003), numerated about 118 advantages of the e-dictionary such as speed, storage capacity, text and multimedia corpora, ease of access, user-friendliness and so forth.
-These features were elaborated by (Prinsloo (2001), Geeraerts (2000), and Harley (2000), Amirian and Heshmatifar (2013), stated that students accessed the contextual meaning of the words two times faster with an e-dictionary than with the printed dictionary.
-Also Hulstijn as cited by Hakim (2015), stated that some L2 learner's chose not to use printed dictionary when they come across unfamiliar words in a text because of the excessive lost of time involved in flicking trough the dictionary pages which disrupts the flow of reading.
+These features were elaborated by (Prinsloo (2001), Geeraerts (2000), and Harley (2000).
+Amirian and Heshmatifar (2013), stated that students accessed the contextual meaning of the words two times faster with an e-dictionary than with the printed dictionary.
+Also Hulstijn as cited by Hakim (2015), stated that some L2 learner's chose not to use printed dictionary when they come across unfamiliar words in a text because of the excessive loss of time involved in flicking trough the dictionary pages which disrupts the flow of reading.
 According to Guillot and Kenning as cited by Nesi (1999), students in a natural and spontaneous manner check a great number of unknown or unclear words not only when it was necessary but mainly out of curiosity.
 They also said it was easy and satisfying to do so.
-They added that they would never have been able to do a similar thing with the printed dictionary
+They added that they would never have been able to do a similar thing with the printed dictionary imminent demise of the dictionary as a book and further went on to say that online dictionaries would be more of a norm than an exception.

 With printed dictionary it is hard for learners to check the meaning of the words in pairs or groups or for the teacher to supervise them.
 This however is not the case with electronic dictionary which can be projected from a point for the entire class.
 This gives the possibility for the teacher to give collective instruction.
-Meijs as remarked by Nesi (1999), predicted the imminent demise of the dictionary as a book and further went on to say that online dictionaries would be more of a norm than an exception.
+Meijs as remarked by Nesi (1999), predicted the